yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 ## Quick Start

 > [!NOTE]
-> You can access and download the full script from here: [Query Store CL Regression Comparator – SQL Script](./regression-comparator.sql)
+> You can access and download the full script from here: [Query Store CL Regression Comparator](./regression-comparator.sql)

 This quick start is designed to get you from "two Query Store datasets" to a ranked regression list in a few minutes.